Jony-17/Jony-17/README.md

 ## 👋 Hi, I'm João Araújo

-- 🎓 Degree in Computer Engineering at Instituto Superior Politécnico de Gaya
+- 🎓 Degree in Computer Engineering at Instituto Superior Politécnico Gaya
 - 👀 Looking to improve more my web development skills

 ### Technologies that I'm used to working with and some that I have been studying